Achieve Workforce Agility by Engaging Independent Contractors

 Key Points

-The independent workforce is steadily increasing, providing an indispensable source of talent for businesses.
+Independent professional talent is increasingly becoming the workforce answer for companies throughout a wide range of industries.
+Enterprises are putting strategies in place to successfully attract, engage, and retain top talent.
+The independent workforce is steadily increasing in number as well, providing an indispensable source of professionals with in-demand skills.
 Here’s what you need to know about how independent talent can benefit your company.

 Categories of Contingent Talent